sindresorhus/got/documentation/7-retry.md

 ## Retry API

 **Note:**
-> If you're looking for retry implemenation using streams, check out the [Retry Stream API](3-streams.md#retry).
+> If you're looking for retry implementation using streams, check out the [Retry Stream API](3-streams.md#retry).

 **Tip:**
 > You can trigger a retry by throwing the [`RetryError`](8-errors.md#retryerror) in any hook.